 As we rode home with the setting sun I realized how different our learning styles were.
 Frustration can be the emotion of choice when someone doesn’t understand our explanation of something.
 Understanding that we each may have different ways that help us learn best is often forgotten or misunderstood.

-I thought about our children and how each may be wired a bit different from one another, yet growing up in the same house and schooling together.
+I thought about our children and how each may be wired a bit different from one another.
+Even though they are growing up in the same house and schooling together.
 We may not know right away their best way to learn.
 It takes time, trial, and error.

-I am not sure I saw it that way before our trailer backing fiasco.
-I went into it will a willingness to learn and Curtis went at it will a desire to teach, yet we struggled to understand each other.
+I am not sure I saw it that way before our “backing a trailer” fiasco.
+I went into it with a willingness to learn.
+Curtis went at it will a desire to teach, yet we struggled to understand each other.

 Maybe this is what happens in our homeschooling when frustration takes place of patience.
 I have since approached teaching my boys with a desire to teach, but am allowing space for their willingness to present itself in the way they need to be taught.
 It has taken us more time in our school day, but the results have been more positive behaviors and feelings of accomplishment.

-If you have any advice, riddles or a trailer-slang manual I can borrow I would appreciate it.
-I have a long way to go to be ready for our next road trip.
+If you have any advice, riddles or a trailer-slang manual I can borrow to master backing a trailer I would appreciate it.
+I have a long way to go to be ready for our next road trip and backing a trailer.